-The initial report of the study focused on cancer-free time after randomization.
-The results for the two parts were generally similar.
-Kaplan-Meier survival curves indicated a discontinuity in the outcome measure over time, which resulted in a separate analysis of the results for the first 3.5 years of the study and for the remaining time to the end of follow-up.
-For the first 3.5 years, relative risk was 2.42, indicating that patients receiving supplements were substantially more likely to have recurrences or develop new tumors.
-However, for the period after the 3.5 years, when supplements were no longer provided by the study protocol, the relative risk was .57, indicating that those who had received supplements were substantially less likely to develop new tumors.
-Because the different time periods had the opposite pattern of results, the total number of patients who were tumor free at the end of the 8-year follow-up was essentially similar (113 for the placebos vs. 119 for those receiving supplements).
+The dependent variable for a third report (72) was cancer-free survival, including both the absence of recurrence of the original tumor and absence of the development of any other primary cancers.
+Here the results were complicated by the finding of a discontinuity in the occurrence rate of cancer while the supplements were being used, versus after they were no longer provided.
+Separate analyses were done on the first 3.5 years of follow-up, versus after 3.5 years.
+For the first 3.5 years, relative risk was 2.42, indicating that patients receiving supplements were more likely to have recurrences or develop new tumors.
+However, for the period after the 3.5 years, when supplements were no longer provided by the study protocol, the relative risk was .57, indicating that those who had received supplements were less likely to develop new tumors or recurrences.
+Because the different time periods had the opposite pattern of results, the total number of patients who were tumor free at the end of the 8-year follow-up was not significantly different.